Free SAM.gov just hands you the PDF. We read it for you and flag the bid traps, the incumbent, and what they got paid. Take a look. »

 CMMC stands for Cybersecurity Maturity Model Certification.
 The Department of Defense created it because contractors kept getting hacked.
 Sensitive defense information was sitting on contractor laptops, shared drives, and email inboxes with no real protection.
 The DoD built CMMC to set minimum cybersecurity standards for any company that handles that information.

-It is not a suggestion.
-It is a contract requirement.
+It isn’t a suggestion.
+It’s a contract requirement.
 If a solicitation says CMMC Level 2 is required, you need proof of certification before your bid is even considered.

 The Three Levels